LukasSchnitt/DVA231-Project3/README.md

   - Login System for Users which want to share experience from own cocktails with maybe 	 new ingredient (Picture, Experience, rating)

-  -REST API for getting Cocktail information
+  - REST API for getting Cocktail information

 Task-Distribution